verbb/formie/docs/guides/email-notifications/attaching-extra-assets-to-email-notifications.md

-# Attaching extra assets to Email Notifications
+# Attaching Extra Assets to Email Notifications

 Sometimes a notification needs a file that is not tied to a form field — a terms PDF, a static brochure, or a generated document from elsewhere in Craft.
 Formie covers the common attachment cases built in; this guide shows how to attach your own files when you need something more custom.

-Before writing a module, check whether Formie already covers your case:
+Before writing a module, check the attachment settings in [Email Notifications](/forms/email-notifications) to see whether Formie already covers your case:

-## Built-in attachment options
+## Built-in Attachment Options

 - **File Upload fields** — include uploaded files as attachments
 - **PDF templates** — generate a PDF with Twig and attach it
 - **Craft Assets** — pick assets to attach in the notification settings

-## Attach a file in a module
+## Attach a File in a Module

 Add this to your module's `init()` method: